joelouthan/Theologicus/src/romans/romans08-31.md

 **Definitely not the rulers and authorities of this age, namely, Satan and his demons**:

->Colossians 2:15 (CSB) He disarmed the rulers and authorities and disgraced them publicly; he triumphed over them in him.
+>Colossians 2:15 He disarmed the rulers and authorities and disgraced them publicly; he triumphed over them in him.

 And

->Romans 16:20 (CSB) The God of peace will soon crush Satan under your feet.
+>Romans 16:20 The God of peace will soon crush Satan under your feet.
 The grace of our Lord Jesus be with you.

 **What about the gates of hell**:

->Matthew 16:13–20 (CSB) When Jesus came to the region of Caesarea Philippi, he asked his disciples, “Who do people say that the Son of Man is?”
+>Matthew 16:13–20 When Jesus came to the region of Caesarea Philippi, he asked his disciples, “Who do people say that the Son of Man is?”
 They replied, “Some say John the Baptist; others, Elijah; still others, Jeremiah or one of the prophets.”
 “But you,” he asked them, “who do you say that I am?”
 Simon Peter answered, “You are the Messiah, the Son of the living God.”
 Jesus responded, “Blessed are you, Simon son of Jonah, because flesh and blood did not reveal this to you, but my Father in heaven.
 And I also say to you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overpower it.
 I will give you the keys of the kingdom of heaven, and whatever you bind on earth will have been bound in heaven, and whatever you loose on earth will have been loosed in heaven.”
 Then he gave the disciples orders to tell no one that he was the Messiah.

 **Certainly cannot be the sin you have done**:

->Colossians 2:13–14 (CSB) And when you were dead in trespasses and in the uncircumcision of your flesh, he made you alive with him and forgave us all our trespasses.
+>Colossians 2:13–14 And when you were dead in trespasses and in the uncircumcision of your flesh, he made you alive with him and forgave us all our trespasses.
 He erased the certificate of debt, with its obligations, that was against us and opposed to us, and has taken it away by nailing it to the cross.

 **What about the sin you will commit?**:

->Romans 5:8 (CSB) But God proves his own love for us in that while we were still sinners, Christ died for us.
+>Romans 5:8 But God proves his own love for us in that while we were still sinners, Christ died for us.

 And

->Psalm 103:8–14 (CSB) The LORD is compassionate and gracious, slow to anger and abounding in faithful love.
+>Psalm 103:8–14 The LORD is compassionate and gracious, slow to anger and abounding in faithful love.
 He will not always accuse us or be angry forever.
 He has not dealt with us as our sins deserve or repaid us according to our iniquities.
 For as high as the heavens are above the earth, so great is his faithful love toward those who fear him.
 As far as the east is from the west, so far has he removed our transgressions from us.
 As a father has compassion on his children, so the LORD has compassion on those who fear him.
 For he knows what we are made of, remembering that we are dust.

 **Not even Hell itself nor Death itself**:

->Revelation 20:13–14 (CSB) Then the sea gave up the dead that were in it, and death and Hades gave up the dead that were in them; each one was judged according to their works.
+>Revelation 20:13–14 Then the sea gave up the dead that were in it, and death and Hades gave up the dead that were in them; each one was judged according to their works.
 Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.

 ## Our Response